EntySec/SeaShell/README.md

 ## Features

 * **IPA generator** - All you need to do is generate an IPA file and install it on a target's device via [TrollStore](https://trollstore.app/) or other IPA installer that bypasses CoreTrust.
 After the app installed, a target simply need to run an app single time.
-* **Payload modules** - SeaShell Framework uses the advanced and powerful payload with lots of features.
-You can extend it by adding your own post-exploitation modules.
+* **Modules & Plugins** - SeaShell Framework uses the advanced and powerful payload with lots of features.
+You can extend it by adding your own post-exploitation modules or plugins.
-* **
+* **Basic Set** - SeaShell Framework comes with basic set of post-exploitation modules that may exfiltrate following user data: DCIM, SMS, VoiceMail, Safari history and much more.

+## Covering them All

+*iOS 14, 15, 16, 17 are supported and can be exploited with SeaShell*

+## Endless Capabilities